domdavis/colonoscopy/README.md

 Doubtful.
-I'm not sure the code to read characters from `stdin` is cross platform, the tokeniser is likely very naive and inefficient, plus I can't be sure it's bug free as I used SDD (Satire Driven Programming) and there is only one manual test.
-Hell, I don't even know if the install instructions work properly ;)
+I'm not sure the code to read characters from `stdin` is cross platform, the tokeniser is likely very naive and inefficient, plus I can't be sure it's bug free as I used SDD (Satire Driven Programming) and there is only one manual test. ~~Hell, I don't even know if the install instructions work properly ;)~~ - Appears they do, at least on the Docker image I tried :D

 ## TODO